lookino123/medical_records/README.md

 # Data
-the original notes from the physicians are on original_data.xlsx Otputs are in final_results.csv
+the original notes from the physicians are on original_data.xlsx Outputs are in final_results.csv

-all intermediate checkpoints are in the folder named 'checkpoints'.
+All intermediate checkpoints are in the folder named 'checkpoints'.
 They are the intermediate steps, saved in case of a Jupyter kernel crash.

 # Strategy
 Load data in a pandas dataset, dump it in a csv checkpoint at every step.